Glavin001/Raytracer/README.md

 **Bolded** list items are require features.
 Features marked with ✓ are implemented, while those without are not.

+**In addition to the 103 required marks there were 26 elective marks implemented, totalling to 129 marks out of the 125 marks for 100%**.

+Below is the complete list of features and details about each where applicable.

 #### Electives (22 required marks)

 > Your choice of additional features beyond the specific required ones.

+Implemented 26 elective marks:

+- Multiple light sources (4 marks)
+- Other debugging tools (2 marks)
+- Environment Mapping (5 marks)
+- Octree (6 marks)
+- Antialiasing (5 marks)
+- Source Control (4 marks)

 #### Starting Out (5 required marks)

+Implemented 5 out of 5 required marks.

 - [✓] **Basic classes, main function (5 marks)**
     - [✓] Material